Nationals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 73 hits with 22 doubles, a triple, nine home runs and 27 walks.
-He has driven in 32 runs with six stolen bases.
+- Freeman has 23 doubles, a triple, nine home runs, 27 walks and 34 RBI (74 total hits).
+He's also swiped six bases.

-- Freeman has recorded at least one hit in 17 straight games.
-During his last 10 games he is hitting .439 with eight doubles, a triple, two home runs, five walks and nine RBI.
+- Freeman will look for his 19th straight game with a hit in this matchup.
+During his last 10 games he is batting .425 with nine doubles, a home run, five walks and seven RBI.

 Freeman Recent Games